PAL: History

-In the 1950s, the Western European countries began plans to introduce colour television, and were faced with the problem that the NTSC standard demonstrated several weaknesses, including colour tone shifting under poor transmission conditions, which became a major issue considering Europe's geographical and weather-related particularities.
+In the 1950s, Western European countries began plans to introduce colour television and were faced with the fact that the NTSC standard demonstrated several weaknesses, including colour tone shifting under poor transmission conditions, which became a major issue considering Europe's geographical and weather-related particularities.
 To overcome NTSC's shortcomings, alternative standards were devised, resulting in the development of the PAL and SECAM standards.
 The goal was to provide a colour TV standard for the European picture frequency of 50 fields per second (50 hertz), and finding a way to eliminate the problems with NTSC.

 PAL was developed by Walter Bruch at Telefunken in Hanover, West Germany, with important input from Gerhard Mahler.
 The format was patented by Telefunken in December 1962, citing Bruch as inventor, and unveiled to members of the European Broadcasting Union (EBU) on 3 January 1963.
-When asked why the system was named "PAL" and not "Bruch" the inventor answered that a "Bruch system" would probably not have sold very well ("Bruch" is the German word for "breakage").
+When asked why the system was named "PAL" and not "Bruch", the inventor answered that a "Bruch system" would probably not have sold very well ("Bruch" is the German word for "breakage").

-The first broadcasts began in the United Kingdom in July 1967, followed by West Germany at the Berlin IFA on August 25th.
+The first broadcasts began in the United Kingdom in July 1967, followed by West Germany at the Berlin IFA on August 25.
 The BBC channel initially using the broadcast standard was BBC2, which had been the first UK TV service to introduce "625-lines" during 1964.
 The Netherlands and Switzerland started PAL broadcasts by 1968, with Austria following the next year.

 Telefunken PALcolour 708T was the first PAL commercial TV set.
 It was followed by Loewe-Farbfernseher S 920 and F 900.

 Telefunken was later bought by the French electronics manufacturer Thomson.
 Thomson also bought the Compagnie Générale de Télévision where Henri de France developed SECAM, the first European Standard for colour television.
 Thomson, now called Technicolour SA, also owns the RCA brand and licences it to other companies; Radio Corporation of America, the originator of that brand, created the NTSC colour TV standard before Thomson became involved.